Shyamvegi/Plaid-api/README.md

-## Financial App Using Django,Rest Framework
+## Plaid App Using Django,Rest Framework

 ## clone the repository using